The Ultimate Coron Travel Guide

 Coron from the Air

-How long to spend in Coron
+How Long to Spend in Coron

 We spent 4 nights in Coron but you could easily spend much longer here.
 Ensure you are aware of how you are planning to leave Coron as this could dictate how long you spend there based on ferry or flight schedules.